Bachelor of Science in Education – Early Childhood Education [EC-6]

 Step 2: Apply to the College of Education Teacher Education Program

 Students who plan to earn a teaching certificate must declare Education as their major or minor and formally apply for admission to the Teacher Education Program in the College of Education.
-Students apply to the Teacher Education Program when they have 54 hours toward their degree.
+Students apply to the Teacher Education Program when they have met or will meet admission requirements by the end of the semester.

-Eligibility requirements for the Teacher Education Program at TCU are outlined in the TCU Catalog or can be found here.
+Eligibility requirements for the Teacher Education Program at TCU are outlined in the TCU Catalog or can be found on the admissions page.
 Please note that all applicants must be enrolled at TCU at the time of program application.
-For more information, please see the Undergraduate Admissions Requirements.

 - March 1 for fall admission (starting in August)